Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 - Optimize the performance of your Shopify store

-- 2. After switching from Magento to Shopify, it’s time to notify your customers.
+After the Magento to Shopify migration, it’s time to notify your customers.
 Invite them to visit your brand new store and let them know that they should restore access to their accounts by resetting passwords.

-- 3. If your new design implies any changes in the customer journey within your website, or if a new function was added, it would be sensible to guide your customers on how to use it right.
+If your new design implies any changes in the customer journey within your website, or if a new function was added, it would be sensible to guide your customers on how to use it correctly.
 You can do so with the help of visuals, friendly animations, or detailed step-by-step instructions.
 Choose the option you like more.

 These points are not the end.
 To keep your store up and successfully running, don’t stop at that.
-Go on adding rich content, keeping your hands on SEO trends, optimizing Shopify conversions, and attract even more customers by developing and implementing loyalty programs.
+Go on adding rich content, keeping your hands on SEO trends, reducing Shopify bounce rate, optimizing Shopify conversions, and attracting even more customers by developing and implementing loyalty programs.

 First, for the sake of honesty, we can’t define the stack of work to be done and definitely can’t precisely estimate the cost to migrate Magento to Shopify without seeing the store that needs to be migrated.
 Second, the price will differ significantly depending on who will be involved in the migration.
 Here, you have several options:

-- 3. Shift all aspects of migration to experienced developers.
+Shift all aspects of Magento to Shopify migration to experienced developers.
 This is the most preferable option since you can spend your time more on the business development instead of the website development.
 If you need assistance in every migration aspect, it is better to hire a team that consists of experienced Magento and Shopify developers, and a designer and project manager.
 With such a team, you can expect a flawless website migration from Magento to Shopify.

 To give you at least an approximate migration time estimation, we will exclusively use our own experience gained from recent Magento to Shopify migration projects.

-- Size of your store (number and types of products, number of orders and customers you need to migrate, etc.)
+- Size of your store (number and types of products, number of orders and customers to be migrated, etc.)

 - The number of needed third-party apps